ankitdipto/ImageInfoExtractor/README.md

 ## How to Use

-Since there is no main entrypoint script, the components can be run individually.
+Since there is no main entrypoint script, the components need to be run individually.

 1.  **Extract Text from an Image:**
     -   Place your image in the `OCR/` directory.